michaelnordmeyer/jekyll-theme-emojification/README.md

 ### Category Navigation Links

-For categories to be properly linked, the site needs a `category` folder having separate markdown files for each category.
-E.g. for the category "Features" a file called `features.md` in the folder `category` with the following content:
+For categories to be properly linked, the site needs a `category` directory having separate markdown files for each category.
+E.g. for the category "Features" a file called `features.md` in the directory `category` with the following content:

 ```yaml
 ---